rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 Initially a model based on a concurrent queue of actions was implemented.
 The main thread would push an action to the queue to be performed by the worker thread.
 This was however not flexible enough.

-## C#/C++ Interface and Data Layout
+## C#/C++ Language Interface

 To call libigl functions a necessary C#/C++ language interface is required.
 This adds an extra layer of complexity.
 We must consider in which language functionality and data resides and what is shared.
 An important note is that the Unity API is only accessible within C#.
+Using the libigl python bindings would also require a language interface.

+### Functionality

 It is important to have a clear distinction of what is done where.
 All expensive mathematical operations are generally done in C++.
 The number of interface functions is kept minimal.
-All input is done in C# and passed as arguments.
+All input collection and high-level actions are done in C#.

+Development of a C++ library inside Unity is particularly challenging as an unhandled exception or runtime error will crash the Unity editor.
+This can be mitigated be placing assertions, which pause the execution and allow for attachment of a debugger.

+### Data

 In data we also have a distinction.
+Shared datatypes are possible but must be declared in both languages, including Unity types such as :cs:class:`Vector3`.
+By convention, each mesh has a state shared between the languages.
+This will point also to any other native-only data.
+By doing this, we can easily handle multiple meshes and in future serialization.

-Shared datatypes must be declared in both languages, including Unity types such as :cs:class:`Vector3`.
-The C# garbage collector also needs to be considered.
-Within a function this is not a problem.
-Data is `fixed` within the scope of a function.
-However, is a C# pointer is passed to C++ and this pointer is used after the function scope, then the memory may have moved and the pointer is no longer valid.
+When the pointers are used the C# garbage collector needs to be considered.
+Within a function this is not a problem as data is `fixed` throughout a native function call.
+However, if a C# data is passed to C++ and its pointer is used after the function scope, then the memory may have moved and the pointer is no longer valid.
 This data should be pinned with :cs:func:`GcHandle.Alloc`.
-To avoid this scenario persistent data is allocated, and thus deleted, in C++, for example the :cpp:class:`MeshState`.
+To avoid this scenario persistent data is allocated, and thus deleted, in C++, notably the :cpp:struct:`MeshState`.

-It is possible to use a C++ array in C# with the `NativeArray.ConvertExisting(ptr, Alloc.None)` and vice verse if the array is pinned and blittable (i.e. 1D)
+Marshalling of managed types are an additional consideration.
+Passing large non-blittable types to a native function can result in expensive memory operations, in particular 2D C# arrays which have a different layout in each language.

 ### Compiling and CMake